-Those who maintain a B average, and wish to continue their studies at the next academic level through our combined BA/MA program, will be eligible to apply during the second semester of their second academic year (which will result in a BA in 3 years and a MA by the end of the 4th year).
+Those who wish to continue their studies at the next academic level through our combined BA/MA program, will be eligible to apply after they have earned 75 academic credits.
+If they are admitted into the joint BA/MA program, they will be able to earn an MA degree by the end of their 4th year.

 Choosing a major within the PPL program

 PPL scholars will progress through the three-year curriculum as a cohort while branching out to one of two tracks for academic study, the CLEG track or the Law and Society track.
 Each track allows students to take complementary courses that focus on a particular aspect of public affairs scholarship and practice.
 PPL scholars will supplement their coursework with a special research and writing seminar, taken each semester, to enhance preparation for professional fields in politics, policy and law.
 In addition to the PPL curriculum, students have the flexibility to select courses from a broad range of disciplines taught outside the School of Public Affairs as part of the university’s general education program, the foundation of our liberal arts education.